Torrey, UT

 10.8% of the population for whom poverty status is determined in Torrey, UT (36 out of 332 people) live below the poverty line, a number that is lower than the national average of 12.4%.
 The largest demographic living in poverty are Males 65 - 74, followed by Males 75+ and then Males 55 - 64.

-The most common racial or ethnic group living below the poverty line in Torrey, UT is false, followed by false and false.
+The most common racial or ethnic group living below the poverty line in Torrey, UT is White, followed by Black and Native American.

 The Census Bureau uses a set of money income thresholds that vary by family size and composition to determine who classifies as impoverished.
 If a family's total income is less than the family's threshold than that family and every individual in it is considered to be living in poverty.